Shravan573/Slime-Ghost/README.md

 # Slime-Ghost
 Slime Ghost game code
-this repository is created for code review for CrazyLabs home assignment

 Description:
 This codes snippets are used for movement, camera, etc and is created for code review for CrazyLabs home assignment